-I have a BA in Humanities/Religious Studies (magna cum), with a Jewish Studies minor, and an MA in Humanities (Religious Studies & Literature), and a graduate certificate in Medieval and Renaissance Studies.
+I have a BA in Humanities (magna cum), with a Jewish Studies minor, an MA in Humanities (summa cum; Cultural Studies & Literature), a graduate certificate in Medieval and Renaissance Studies, and a second MA in Communication (summa cum; Media Studies & Visual Communication).
 I wrote my undergrad honors thesis on Evolution, Patriarchy, and the Sexual Politics of the Religious Right, and then went on to dive head-first into the Middle Ages, combining the two to write my thesis on the Religious Right and Crusade Language in Post 9/11 America.
-Now I’m polishing my Latin while I search out the ideal PhD, and keeping busy on a second MA, because why not?
-(Collect them!
-Trade them with your friends!)
+I then did work in communications, examining media like video games as elements of culture, and the cultural theory behind them.

-A frequent topic of research for me deals with specific segments of Dante’s Divina Commedia and their implications in terms of medieval Eucharistic theology, and the theology of eating in the Middle Ages.
+I am still a rather active visual artist, usually favoring drawing, painting, or calligraphy and illumination, though I still delve into crafting and costume design as well.
+Frequent topics of research for me range from the application of cultural theory to current events, analysis of media products from various perspectives, video games as culture, and a few medieval throwbacks which remain near and dear to my heart.
+These include specific segments of Dante’s Divina Commedia and their implications in terms of medieval Eucharistic theology and the theology of eating in the Middle Ages.
 I am discovering that the medievals were a rather ghastly bunch, in quixotic and wonderful ways.
 I am also discovering that Aquinas is beginning to make sense to me, which concerns me just the tiniest bit.

 Some other areas of interest (currently) include Christianity and its minorities in western medieval Europe and related topics.
-I am particularly interested in heretics & Jews within Christian societies, parallel developments in Jewish and Christian mysticism, and the impact (or lack thereof) of the Black Death on these areas.
-I am also increasingly interested in modern medievalisms, that is, how the Middle Ages are portrayed and understood in modern culture, and in conjunction with that, have begun to play around with video game studies.
+I am particularly interested in heretics & Jews within Christian societies, parallel developments in Jewish and Christian mysticism, and how these social forces were represented visually.
+I am also increasingly interested in modern medievalisms, that is, how the Middle Ages are portrayed and understood in modern culture, in particular in video game culture.